ZezhouWang1/GraphRA/README.md

 NC-arxiv.py: Node classification task for the ogbn-arxiv dataset. <br>

+download_embs.py: Downloading the SimTeg embeddings (x_embs.pt) for ogbn-arxiv dataset. <br>
+(for Cora and PubMed dataset, the SimTeg embeddings can be downloaded from this link: )

 (These tasks require extensive compatutional resources, thus we recommend high-performance computer or GPU for execution.)